eswan18/ethanswan.com/_posts/2022-12-04-python-exceptions-basics.md

 ### Handling Errors

+Functions that call `divide`, like `calculate_percent`, should ideally be aware of the exceptions it might raise and handle them accordingly.

-Errors aren't *returned* per se, but they can be "caught" in a variable through a mechanism called `try/except` blocks.
+While errors aren't returned per se, they can be "caught" in a variable through a mechanism called `try/except` blocks.

 ```python
 def calculate_percent(numerator, denominator):